 RIO DE JANEIRO, BRAZIL.
-Welcome to spectacular Rio de Janeiro, host of the 2016 Summer Olympics!
+Welcome to spectacular Rio de Janeiro!
 After arrival, settle into your hotel and meet your Tour Director, who will have pointers for your free time exploration.

 RIO DE JANEIRO.
 Guided sightseeing begins with a drive along Rio’s famed Leblon, Ipanema, and Copacabana beaches.
-Take the cog railway 2,300 feet up to the summit of CORCOVADO to view the Christ the Redeemer statue and enjoy 360-degree views of Guanabara Bay and the bustling city below.
+Take the cog railway 2,300 feet up to the summit of Corcovado to view the Christ the Redeemer statue and enjoy 360-degree views of Guanabara Bay and the bustling city below.
 Your afternoon is free to explore.
-Perhaps join an optional excursion to a favela for a glimpse into the life of these colorful communities that nearly 20% of the people call home.

 RIO DE JANEIRO.
 A free day in Rio allows you to relax on one of the beaches or take an optional excursion to the historic city of Petropolis.

 RIO DE JANEIRO–IGUASSU FALLS.
 Fly to Iguassu Falls, one of the greatest natural wonders of the world.
-Journey to the Brazilian side of the FALLS to see the 275 waterfalls cascading over a precipice almost two miles wide and 250 feet deep.
-Walk into Devil’s Throat Canyon, where clouds of mist, a thundering roar, and 180-degree rainbows surround you—an unforgettable experience!
+Journey to the Brazilian side of the falls to see the 275 waterfalls cascading over a precipice almost two miles wide and 250 feet deep.
+Walk into Devil’s Throat Canyon, where clouds of mist, a thunderous roar, and 180-degree rainbows surround you—an unforgettable experience!

 IGUASSU FALLS.
-Cross the border for a visit of the Argentine side of the FALLS.
-Begin with a short ride on the open-air ECOLOGICAL JUNGLE TRAIN through the surrounding rainforest.
+Cross the border for a visit to the Argentine side of Iguassu Falls.
+Begin with a short ride on the open-air Ecological Jungle Train through the surrounding rainforest.
 A series of boardwalks takes you above the falls for a look over the edge to see the water crashing down below into the Devil’s Throat.
-This afternoon, you may opt to visit the Bird Park, home to many species of indigenous birds as well as flora from the area.
+This afternoon, you may opt to visit the Bird Park, home to many species of endemic birds as well as flora from the area.

 IGUASSU FALLS–BUENOS AIRES, ARGENTINA.
 Fly to Buenos Aires, Argentina’s cosmopolitan capital.
 After settling into your hotel, an orientation tour familiarizes you with the “Paris of South America” and its wide boulevards, outdoor cafés, and charming shops.

 BUENOS AIRES.
-Morning sightseeing with a Local Guide focuses on the city’s well-known landmarks, including the Colon Opera House and Plaza de Mayo, site of La Casa Rosada (the President’s Pink House), and Metropolitan Cathedral.
-Also, visit La Boca and San Telmo, one of Buenos Aires’ oldest neighborhoods, and RECOLETA CEMETERY, where Eva Perón is buried.
-End your day with an Argentinean meal, followed by a sensuous TANGO SHOW highlighting this alluring dance so popular here.
+Morning sightseeing with a Local Guide focuses on the city’s well-known landmarks, including the Teatro Colón Opera House and Plaza de Mayo, site of La Casa Rosada (the President’s Pink House), and Metropolitan Cathedral.
+Also, visit La Boca and San Telmo, one of Buenos Aires’ oldest neighborhoods, and Recoleta Cemetery, where Eva Perón is buried.
+End your day with an Argentinean meal, followed by a sensuous Tango show highlighting this alluring dance so popular here.

 BUENOS AIRES.
 Today is free for independent activities, or you can take an optional excursion to visit a local estancia (ranch) to experience the life of the gauchos (cowboys) on a traditional Argentine ranch complete with a barbecue lunch.